gabs712/dotfiles/nvim/.config/nvim/README.md

 - curl (required by some plugins) [sudo]
 - [FiraCode Nerd Font - regular](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.3.0/FiraCode.zip)

+## 📦 Installation

+Pickup a version on the [nvim releases page](https://github.com/neovim/neovim/releases)

 ## 🤖 AI

 The AI provider can be setted with a env variable that tipically follows the format: